ISOLDE-Project/selene-hardware/c2c/README.md

 ## Chip2Chip IP Block Design Packaging

+Note:
+  A directory with the packaged IP was also added in c2c, where the TCL and README are located.
+  In case it doesn't work for you please follow the steps below!

 The TCL script `create_c2c_bd.tcl` already creates a Vivado project with the AXI Chip2Chip block design.

 ### Step 1 — Open the Project